phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 ---
 class: compact, col-2

-- Copy the file you just created to create another one similar to it called `client2.hcl`.
+- Copy file `client1.hcl` to `client2.hcl`.
   - `cp client1.hcl client2.hcl`
   - Change the `data_dir` to be `/tmp/client2`, the name to `client2`, and the `http` port to `5657`.
+- Or, use this command to create `client2.hcl` and make the changes.

 ```shell
 sed 's/client1/client2/g;s/5656/5657/g' client1.hcl > client2.hcl
 ```

-- Once you have created both `client1.hcl` and `client2.hcl`, open a tab for each and start the agents (the process for the first agent is shown below but be sure to do the same for the second agent):
+- Once you have created both `client1.hcl` and `client2.hcl`, start the agents.
+  - In the output we can see the agent is running in **_client_** mode only.
+  - This agent will be available to run tasks but will not participate in managing the cluster or making scheduling decisions.

 ```shell
 nomad agent -config client1.hcl > /tmp/nomadclient1.log 2>&1 &